BobertRobbins/JS8msg/README.md

 # JS8msg is a companion program to JS8call and adds EMCOMM form support to JS8call.
 This program was written in Python 3.8, tested in Python 3.9 and is released under the GPL v3 license.
+The software should be considered BETA.
+Rewrites will occur as the code is made more supportive of multi-platform.

 Directory structure: